rolancon/marcus/README.md

 #  The Gospel of Mark

-Public domain Bible translations of the Gospel of Mark.
+Public domain Bible translations of the Gospel of Mark, edited so they have the exact same verse numbering and paragraphs, for easy comparison.

 English: